phillipdavidstearns/7s7z1s2z/README.md

 * Password Login is Enabled for `ssh` user `membrane`
 * `ssh` login by key is also possible locally and remotely
 * `systemd` is used to manage the startup and shutdown of the software running the sculpture via `7s7z1s2z.service`.
+* `7s7z1s2z_shutdown.service` is meant to provide a clean stop in the event that a system shutdown command is issued.

 ### Wireguard VPN